scottslowe/learning-tools/README.md

 **consul**: In this folder you'll find a `Vagrantfile` and supporting documents to run a Consul cluster under Vagrant on your local laptop.

+**debian-generic**: This folder has a Vagrant environment for spinning up a generic, 64-bit Debian 8.0 ("Jessie") VM.
+Note there's nothing special here---just a plain, generic Debian VM.

+**docker-swarm-etcd**: In this folder is a `Vagrantfile` and supporting files for turning up an etcd 2.0-backed Docker Swarm cluster.

 **docker-swarm**: This folder contains a `Vagrantfile` and supporting files to run a Consul-backed Docker Swarm cluster under Vagrant on your local system.

-**docker-swarm-etcd**: In this folder is a `Vagrantfile` and supporting files for turning up an etcd 2.0-backed Docker Swarm cluster.

 **etcd-2.0**: Use the `Vagrantfile` and other files in this directory to turn up an etcd 2.0.9 cluster running on Ubuntu 14.04.